inclavare-containers/inclavare-containers/rune/libenclave/internal/runtime/pal/skeleton/running_skeleton_with_rune_attest_command.md

 where:
 - @isRA: specify the type of report is local or remote report.
-- @product: specify the type of enclave is in product mode or debug mode.
 - @linkable: specify the type of `EPID` is `linkable` or `unlinkable`.
 - @spid: specify the `SPID`.
 - @subscription-key: specify the `Subscription Key`.